 6. Brewdog Birmingham.
 UK

 Punk IPA on draft.
 Need I say more?
 Brewdog is now a massive chain so has many bars doted around the UK but this was the first one I went in so here it is, on my list.
 A Hipster, warehouse style bar in the centre of Birmingham.
 I’m thinking I should maybe buy shares in Brewdog…..

 Want to learn how to make your own craft beer?
 Check out this book I found on Amazon that provides recipes from 50 craft breweries around the world, including Brewdog!

 It feels wrong for me to talk about beer when referring to the country that invented wine, however sometimes you just need to mix things up a little.
 Located in the newer part of Tbilisi it has quite a commercial feel to it, however there is a wide choice of beers.
 They also have Poutine.
 Drool.

-I spent many a night in this brewery, mostly because we’d just arrived from Central Asia where the quality of beer is not the best.
-It also serves great Western food, which again after months of kebabs in Central Asia is a welcome break.
+I spent many a night in this brewery, mostly because we’d just arrived from Central Asia where the quality of beer is not great.
+It also serves tasty Western food, which again after months of kebabs in Central Asia, is a welcome break.
 The outdoor area is quite big which is perfect for those Summer nights.